-Failure to identify an error in the allocation of SEGIP's OPEB activity to the Tollway resulted in a material misstatement of the Tollway's Annual Comprehensive Financial Report (ACFR) and negatively impacted the allocation of the State's OPEB balances among the governmental activities, business-type activities, and component units reported in the State's ACFR.
-(Finding Code No. 2020-001)
+Failure to establish adequate internal controls agreed upon by both the Tollway and CMS increases the risk of an error in the allocation of SEGIP's OPEB activity to the Tollway which could result in a material misstatement of the Tollway's Annual Comprehensive Financial Report (ACFR) and negatively impact the allocation of the State's OPEB balances among the governmental activities, business-type activities, and component units reported in the State's ACFR.
+(Finding Code No. 2021-002)